 The European Council, whose members are heads of states and governments of all EU member states, defines the EU's overall political direction and priorities that are key for the EU’s future.
 It sets the EU’s strategic and political agenda at the highest political level.
 The Council of the EU negotiates and adopts EU laws, coordinates member states’ policies, develops common foreign and security policy, and concludes international agreements.
 The ministers and state secretaries of all EU member states meet in 10 different configurations, depending on the subject being discussed.

 The European Parliament is a dynamic, inclusive, multilingual organisation that offers a wide variety of career and development opportunities.
 Parliament's staff empower directly elected MEPs for a vibrant European democracy, supporting them in their work to build a more peaceful, safe, just and prosperous Europe.
 Parliament offers career opportunities across a very wide range of departments, whether linked to Parliament's core legislative work or in areas that ensure the smooth running of the institution.
 Every member of staff plays an important role, directly or indirectly, in Parliament’s work for the benefit of EU citizens, contributing to the promotion and defence of democracy, freedom of speech, and human rights in the EU and beyond.
-The new European Parliament 'work with us' web page is currently being prepared and should be ready by summer 2020.
+Visit the new European Parliament 'work with us' web page to find further job opportunities published by the institution.

 The European Court of Auditors (ECA) is the European Union’s external auditor, it was established by the Treaty of Brussels of 22 July 1975 and started work in October 1977.
 The ECA is one of the EU’s seven institutions: it is based in Luxembourg and employs around 900 audit, support and administrative staff of all EU nationalities.